avolab/episystem-workshop/scChIC-seq_tutorial.md

 > samtools view demux_map.sam
 > ```
 > ?
 > Importantly, commands in the terminal can be concatenated (or pipped).
 For that, the character `|` is used.
-For instance, type to following examples in the terminal:
+For instance, type to following examples in the terminal.
+What are we getting in each case?
 > ```bash
 > samtools view demux_map.sam | wc
 > samtools view demux_map.sam | head
+> samtools view demux_map.sam | grep 'BC:CGTAGTGC'
 > ```
 >
 > If you now type: